approvers/stylelint-config-scss/README.md

 ## Usage

-You just set your `stylelint` config to:
+All you need to do is to set your `stylelint` config to;

 ```json
 {